Hero-OEC/Seenit/replit.md

 ## Overview

 Seenit is a modern web application for tracking movies, TV shows, and anime with a modern aesthetic.
-Currently reset to a clean components-first architecture.
-The app features a components showcase page where reusable UI components are built and demonstrated before being used throughout the platform.
+The app features proper routing with a main home page ("/") and a components showcase page ("/components") where reusable UI components are built and demonstrated.
 Built with React and TypeScript, using a blue color palette with clean, modern tones.

 ## User Preferences